Skip to content

 All of this should be considered with any contract, big or small, to ensure your company and its people are protected.
 Now, more than ever, a clear list of negotiable and non-negotiable business and legal terms are critical to your risk mitigation strategy.
 Considering impacts from the COVID-19 pandemic, we’re detailing recommended ways to mitigate risk for future meeting contracts.

 Important note: In this article, we’re providing recommendations for future contracting.
-It should be noted that this is not legal advice or an attempt to advise on the enforceability of any Force Majeure provision, or on managing a company’s exposure to COVID-19.
+It should be noted that this is not legal advice or an attempt to advise on the enforceability of any Force Majeure provision.
 With any recommendations below, we ask that you consult with your legal counsel.

 Recommendations for mitigating risk in corporate meeting contracts